-- Shelter in an area that will shield you from the hazard - A better shelter area will vary based on the hazard, but in general, choose a place away from windows and glass, with no vents, and away from room corners where debris can accumulate.

-- Large storage closets, utility rooms, pantries, break rooms, and conference rooms without exterior windows may work well as shelter areas. - For suspected chemical releases, in some instances, it is better to shelter in a room above ground level because some chemicals are heavier than air and may seep below ground. - For suspected radioactive releases, choose a centrally located room. - When sheltering in place, crouch down along the wall and protect your head with your hands, if necessary. - Stay away from lobbies, walkways, and other large glassed-in areas.
+- Shelter in an area that will shield you from the hazard - A better shelter area will vary based on the hazard but in general, choose a place away from windows and glass, with no vents, and away from room corners where debris can accumulate. - Large storage closets, utility rooms, pantries, break rooms, and conference rooms without exterior windows may work well as shelter areas. - When sheltering in place, crouch down along the wall and protect your head with your hands, if necessary. - Stay away from lobbies, walkways, and other large glassed-in areas.
 Additionally, stay away from large, open spaces with an extended roof span. - Take a cell phone and flashlight, if possible. - If outside, seek shelter in the nearest building. - Time permitting, close and lock external facing doors and windows and close curtains, blinds, or shades. - If instructed, use duct tape, plastic sheeting, or heavy-duty plastic garbage bags to seal all cracks around the doors, windows, or vents. - Facility managers should turn off HVAC or systems that exchange inside air with outside air. - Consider that a shelter-in-place event can last minutes to hours.
-Be cognizant of seating areas and access to restrooms. - Remain in a sheltered area until given the 'all clear by the City of Phoenix Emergency responders.
-The Academy's faculty and staff will signal that an allclear has been given. - When given the 'all clear, open windows and doors, turn on HVAC and ventilation systems, and go outside until the building's air has been exchanged with the now clean outdoor air.
+Be cognizant of seating areas and access to restrooms. - Remain in a sheltered area until given the 'all clear' by the City of Phoenix Emergency responders.
+The Academy's faculty and staff will signal that an all-clear has been given. - When given the 'all clear,' open windows and doors, turn on HVAC and ventilation systems, and go outside until the building's air has been exchanged with the now clean outdoor air.